Blake Gailen: Los Angeles Angels

-Gailen was then signed to a minor league contract by the Los Angeles Angels in July 2011, and played for the AA Arkansas Travelers of the Texas League, replacing Mike Trout who had just been called up.
+Gailen was then signed to a minor league contract by the Los Angeles Angels in July 2011, and played for the Double–A Arkansas Travelers of the Texas League, replacing Mike Trout who had just been called up.
 In 29 games, playing right field primarily, he batted .208.

 Lancaster Barnstormers

 In 2012 Gailen was named the Atlantic League Most Valuable Player as well as Baseball Americas Independent League Player of the Year, and starting All Star in left field, after batting .338 (winning his second consecutive league batting title, and setting a team record)/.415 (leading the league)/.534 with 22 home runs, 89 RBIs, and 25 stolen bases for the Lancaster Barnstormers.

 Toronto Blue Jays

 In August 2013, he was signed to a minor league contract by the Toronto Blue Jays, as Gailen was leading the Atlantic League in doubles and walks while playing in 113 games for the Lancaster Barnstormers.
 He played in eight games for Toronto’s Triple-A affiliate, the Buffalo Bisons, batting .286.
 He then played in 46 games for the Venados de Mazatlan in the Mexican Pacific Winter League.